-Well, actually, it is the refrigerant gas which is responsible for doing all the tasks.
-Now, before you start thinking about the refrigerant gas, let us take you through the possible details about the same.
+Well, actually, it is the refrigerant gas that is responsible for doing all the tasks.
+Now, before you start thinking about refrigerant gas, let us take you through the possible details about the same.

 What is a Refrigerant Gas?

-The refrigerant gas is a chemical gas which has extremely low evaporation points and is condensed under pressure for chilling the surrounding air.
-These gases undergo repetitive evaporation and condensation process and as a result, all its heat is pulled out and the temperature inside the unit is chilled out.
+The refrigerant gas is a chemical gas that has extremely low evaporation points and is condensed under pressure for chilling the surrounding air.
+These gases undergo repetitive evaporation and condensation process and as a result, all their heat is pulled out and the temperature inside the unit is chilled out.

-In the 20th century, fluorocarbons especially the chlorofluorocarbons were used very commonly in the refrigerator.
+In the 20th century, fluorocarbons especially chlorofluorocarbons were used very commonly in refrigerators.
 But with time, they became phased out mainly because of their ozone depletion effects.

 Do you want to know which are the Best Refrigerator in India?

 History of the Refrigerant Gases Used in Refrigerator:

 During the initial time of 1800 to 1920, only toxic gases were used in refrigerators.
 These gases were a mixture of chlorine, fluorine, and carbons.
 However, near the year 1970, it was discovered that these toxic gases were dangerous to the atmosphere.

 When these gases leak into the atmosphere, they undergo a chemical change due to the UV rays of the sun and thus cause the greenhouse effect and ozone depletion.
 After that certain measures were taken to find such refrigerant gases which can overcome this problem.